GetSpladunked/Sudoku-Solver/README.md

 So far I have sucessfully implemented all of the "basic" strategies

 # Improvement Ideas:
-further implementation of getSet/n util general remaining function get indexes function? overall reworking of naked checks (double check hidden candidates works properly) marriage with loop check functions simplify printing functions general erasing function (takes coord list and list of vals into parameters) to replace the [eVal-1] functions look again at chute remote pairs rewrite examples and __init__ function to take in-line strings look again @ skyscraper and 2-string kite and see if they're redundant look at getStrongX/WeakX functions and see if they're useful/reworkable elsewhere
+further implementation of getSet. util general remaining function. get indexes function? overall reworking of naked checks (double check hidden candidates works properly). marriage with loop check functions. simplify printing functions. general erasing function (takes coord list and list of vals into parameters) to replace the [eVal-1] functions. look again at chute remote pairs. rewrite examples and __init__ function to take in-line strings. look again @ skyscraper and 2-string kite and see if they're redundant. look at getStrongX/WeakX functions and see if they're useful/reworkable elsewhere.